cyncynthiar/SimpleProj/README.md

 # SimpleProj
 Simple projects for personal use

-Issue: I needed a focus timer that would alert me even when i turned off my volume and I didnt want to dowload an app, and online websites would also be silent when my main volume was silened
+Issue: I needed a focus timer that would alert me, even when i turned off my computer's volume, and I didnt want to dowload an app, and online websites would also be silent when my main volume was silened.

 USE: program is run in the terminal in python depends on these modules: time, os, sys, osascript.
-Asks user for duration (in seconds) they would like the timer to have, and loops.
-AND 0 (zero) to exit from user.
-When alarm goes off the program will ensure the system's sound is on
+Asks user for duration (in seconds) they would like the timer to have and runs the timer, and loops.
+EXIT LOOP user enters 0 (zero) to exit and end program.
+Also When alarm goes off the program will ensure the system's sound is on

 Options:
   change sound of alarm, in function "count_down" change os.system('afplay /System/Library/Sounds/Sosumi.aiff')